BartMassey/printf-tests/README.md

 (`gen-testcases.hs` in the `drivers` directory) that can be used to generate testcase files for C and Haskell.
 In `drivers/c` and `drivers/haskell` are test drivers that use this infrastructure.
-The Haskell driver tests both standard `Text.Printf` and my own `Text.Printf.Extensible`, available in the GitHub repo `extensible-printf`.
+The Haskell driver tests `Text.Printf`.
 To run all this, first "make" in the `drivers` subdirectory, and then again in the subdirectory for each driver.

 This work is licensed under the GPL version 2: please see the file COPYING in this distribution for license terms.
 It